woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/linear_referencing.rst

 .. _dataadmin.pgAdvanced.linear_referencing:

-.. warning:: Document status: **Requires copyedit review**

 Linear referencing
 ==================

 Linear referencing allows you to identify the locations of features using a relative measure along a linear feature.
 Some linear referencing examples include:

-  * Highway assets—Referenced by a unit of measurement (miles, kilometers, and and so on) along a highway network
+  * Highway assets—Referenced by a unit of measurement (miles, kilometers, and so on) along a highway network
   * Road maintenance operations—Referenced as occurring along a road network between a pair of measurements
   * Aquatic inventories—Fish presence is recorded as existing between a pair of upstream measurements on a stream network
   * Hydrologic characterizations (reaches) of streams—Recorded with a *from* and *to* measurement on a stream network